Frequently Asked Questions

 How do I use my financial aid to pay for my books?

-If you have financial aid which exceeds your direct charges (i.e., tuition, fees, room and board), you may be eligible to receive a line of credit towards your purchases in the Rhode Island College bookstore.
-If credit is approved, the amount will be applied to your Campus Card (i.e., college ID card).
-You then use the card in the bookstore to purchase books and supplies.
-You may apply for a bookstore line of credit online through your MyRIC account under the Campus Finances section for Self Service at
+If you have financial aid which exceeds your direct charges (i.e., tuition, fees, room and board), you may be eligible to receive an advance of all or a portion of your anticipated credit refund towards your purchases in the Rhode Island College bookstore.
+If your application is approved, the amount will be applied to your campus points account on your student ID within one business day.
+Campus points can be used in the Bookstore as well as some copiers within the Adams Library and other locations on campus.
+You may apply for a credit refund advance online through your MyRIC account under the Campus Finances section for Self Service at

 Back to top